clevergadget/canvas-tool/COPILOT_CONTEXT.md

 - Ensure the frontend calls and displays the backend health check endpoint
 - Make local development as easy and reliable as possible for any reviewer

-### 3. Local Database Integration (IN PROGRESS)
+### 3. Local Database Integration (COMPLETED)
 - Add a MySQL service to `docker-compose.yml` for local development
 - Provide an init script for schema setup
 - Ensure backend can connect to local MySQL
 - Document DB connection details for local and AWS

-### 4. Deployment & Database Setup
+- Frontend health check UI displays backend and DB status

-- Set up AWS RDS MySQL instance
+### 4. AWS Deployment (REMOVED/PAUSED)
-- Prepare Docker or other deployment scripts for backend and frontend
+- AWS Copilot CLI and ECS Fargate deployment were attempted, but removed for reviewer clarity and simplicity
-- Deploy backend and frontend containers, connect to RDS
+- All Copilot manifests and CLI tools have been uninstalled and deleted
-- Confirm end-to-end connectivity in deployed environment
+- Deployment is now left open for future Docker-based or cloud deployment (see README)

-### 5. Backend & Database Expansion
+### 5. Backend & Database Expansion (NEXT)
 - Design and create schema for canvassing notes
 - Implement API endpoints for adding and retrieving notes